ResidentMario/py_d3/README.md

 ![alt text](./figures/bar-chart-example.png "Logo Title Text 1")

 Both `3.x` and `4.x` versions of D3 are supported.
-Note, however, that you may only run one version of D3 per notebook.
+Note, however, that you may only run one version of D3 per notebook so the first version ran it will be used.

+> You can load local D3 library files with `%%d3 local="path/to/filename.min.js"`.

 `py_d3` allows you to express even very complex visual ideas within a Jupyter Notebook without much difficulty.
 A [Radial Reingold-Tilford Tree](http://bl.ocks.org/mbostock/4063550), for example: